cubedcod/WebServer/README.md

 ## WHAT

-fix the web in post-production. many have suggested we [abandon it](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html) - we're attempting to fix it by presenting a server with the desired capabilities on a local host which can make use of incomplete or semibroken origin servers to facilitate its implementation. this also effectively inserts the local cache [into a hierarchy](https://gist.github.com/paniq/bf5b291949be14771344b19a38f042c0) ahead of the global web and facilitates offline and archival scenarios.
+fix the web in post-production. many have suggested we [abandon it](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html) - we're attempting to fix it by presenting a server with the desired capabilities at localhost which can make use of incomplete or semibroken origin servers to facilitate its implementation. this also effectively inserts the local cache [into a hierarchy](https://gist.github.com/paniq/bf5b291949be14771344b19a38f042c0) ahead of the global web and facilitates offline and automatic-archival scenarios.

 ## WHY